stefadb/CINEFLIX/README.md

 ## Installation

-- The first thing to do after downloading all project files, is installing [Node.js](https://nodejs.org/en/download).
+- The first thing to do after downloading and extracting all project files, is installing [Node.js](https://nodejs.org/en/download).
 It will automatically include npm, to write every command you need.

 - In your command prompt, move to the main directory of the project you downloaded and type